ParedesGab/PP1/README.md

 - The Code institute ci-full-template was used to create the GitHub repository of the Laxus & Thiosymbion website.

-- All content was written by the developer but checked with DeepL Write for spelling mistakes.
+- Text was checked with DeepL Write for spelling mistakes.

 - Inspiration to add the small *Laxus* bullet points is from the YouTube channel [Six Minutes.
 Smarter.](https://www.youtube.com/@SixMinutesSmarter)